-At Bowling Green Academy, we track pupils' attainment in Reading, Writing and Maths using our own Excel tracking systems.
-Each half term, pupils are tracked according to where they are working against National Expectations.
+At Bowling Green Academy, we track pupils' attainment in Reading, Writing and Maths using Arbor or our own Excel tracking systems.
+Each unit, pupils are tracked according to where they are working against National Expectations - either meeting or working towards (for core subjects, Greater Depth assessments are also recorded).
 Additionally, in order to track progress, objectives for each area of Maths, Reading and Writing are tracked in order to show each individuals ability are areas for development.
 This enables intervention to take place for individual pupils, groups and for whole-class misconceptions to be addressed.